Molly Davis

-Molly Davis (born August 21, 2000) is an American former basketball player who is a graduate assistant for the Evansville Purple Aces women's basketball team.
+Molly Davis (born August 21, 2000) is an American former basketball player who is an assistant coach for the Evansville Purple Aces women's basketball team.
 She played college basketball for the Iowa Hawkeyes and Central Michigan Chippewas.

 Early life and high school career

 Davis was born in Lafayette, Indiana, to Ted and Melinda Davis, and has an older brother, Trevor.
 Her father played college football for Franklin College (Indiana), and her brother played basketball for Northwood University.
 She played three years of high school basketball at H. H. Dow High School in Midland, Michigan, and was named second-team all-state as a sophomore.
 She played for the Amateur Athletic Union (AAU) team Michigan Mystics in 2017 and 2018.

 Davis began wearing a headband while playing in fifth or sixth grade.
 Since high school she has worn the same Under Armour headband, repaired several times by her father, which became popular with Iowa fans and has its own Twitter account.